Aigani: Village of Aigani

-The largest settlement in the community is the eponymous mountain village of Aigani, which has 535 inhabitants.
+The largest settlement in the community is the eponymous mountain village of Aigani.
 The village is located at an altitude of around 290 meters on the southeastern face of the foothills of Mount Olympus overlooking the Pineios river delta and Thermaikos Gulf.
 The area has been an active human settlement since at least the middle Byzantine period.
 The village is 10 km from the community's coastal settlements of Nea Mesangala and Kastri-Loutro, as well as the neighboring seaside towns of Platamona and Neoi Poroi.
 The cities of Larissa and Katerini are roughly 50 km to the southwest and north, respectively.

 As is typical for Greek mountain villages, Aigani is densely packed with winding, narrow streets.
 The village is centered on a town square, or platia (πλατεία), which has large sycamores and a fountain at its center.
 The square is surrounded taverns and shops, and is where many of Aigani's annual festivals and feasts take place.
 Aigani has sports facilities in the form of basketball, handball, and tennis courts as well as a football pitch which is home to the village's local football club.
 An outdoor theater constructed in 2016 hosts concerts and plays throughout the summer and serves as a venue for many local and regional summer festivals.

 Aigani has several small churches throughout the village, the largest of which is the church of the Birth of the Virgin Mary.
 At the village's highest peak is the church of the Prophet Elias, with sweeping views of the valley below, the Olympian hills to the north, and Mount Kissavos to the south.
 One of the most historically important places in Aigani is the church of Saint Athanasios, which lies in a valley just north of the village.
 The church was built in the 14th century at the latest and is the oldest known church in all of Thessaly.
 Unfortunately the church is not well preserved and many of the ancient icons and paintings have disappeared or been damaged.

 A small road towards the top of Aigani leads south through the mountains towards a monastery devoted to Nicodemus the Agiorite and continues on to the nearby villages of Krania and Rapsani.